-With all the media surrounding industrial agriculture and its corresponding technologies — GMO crops, toxic pesticides, deadly fertilizers — it might be easy to lose sight of the fact that many people around the world are working hard to create alternative ways to meet our growing food needs in ways that reduce our impact on the environment and reverse climate change.
-All we have to do is eat their food!
-This post is for them — the true heros of our generation.
+With all the media surrounding industrial agriculture and its corresponding technologies — GMO crops, toxic pesticides, deadly fertilizers — it might be easy to lose sight of the fact that many people around the world are working hard to create alternative ways to meet our growing food needs in ways that REDUCE our impact on the environment and REVERSE climate change.
+All we have to do is eat the food they grow — the most delicious of tasks.
+This post is for them, the true heroes of our generation.

 “Population increases will soon cause our farmers to run out of land.
 The amount of arable land per person decreased from about an acre in 1970 to roughly half an acre in 2000 and is projected to decline to about a third of an acre by 2050, according to the United Nations.
 Irrigation now claims some 70 percent of the fresh water that we use.
 After applying this water to crops, the excess agricultural runoff, contaminated with silt, pesticides, herbicides and fertilizers, is unfit for reuse.
 The developed world must find new agricultural approaches before the world’s hungriest come knocking on its door for a glass of clean water and a plate of disease-free rice and beans.
-Imagine a farm right in the middle of a major city.
-Food production would take advantage of hydroponic and aeroponic technologies.
-Both methods are soil-free and use up to 90 percent less water than conventional cultivation techniques.”
+Imagine a farm right in the middle of a major city.”

 “Grow.
 Bloom.
 Thrive.” -Will Allen (Founder of #10 on our list.
 Awarded 100 Most Influential People in the World by TIME in 2010)

-Top 8 Urban Eco-Farms to Sprout on Our Planet
+Top 8 Innovative Urban Farms to Sprout on Earth

 1) Sky Greens Farms in Singapore